 If you’ve caught any of the videos we’ve made for our YouTube channel, you’ll have seen me recommend a stabilising stand for your gas cartridge.

-These stands are fairly inexpensive, but honestly they are so useful because those stoves just aren’t that stable!
-These solve that issue and can be used on almost any size gas cartridge.
+These stands are fairly inexpensive for what they are (in my opinion), but they are honestly so useful because those stoves just aren’t that stable!

 Mug for Warm Drinks